 Most of the financing transactions in Luxembourg are made by inbound foreign professional and institutional financing and banking investors.
-Transactions tend therefore to be governed by the law which is most familiar to the financing party, generally their domestic law (eg, their law of incorporation, be it UK, US or French law).
-However, most contractual agreements relating to the security packages to the extent they relate to Luxembourg securities (acquisition agreement security packages such as pledge) are governed by Luxembourg law.
+Transactions tend therefore to be governed by the law that is most familiar to the financing parties which is generally their domestic law, for example their law of incorporation UK, US or French law.
+However, most of the contractual agreements relating to the Luxembourg security packages to the extent they relate to Luxembourg securities (acquisition agreement security packages such as pledge) are governed by Luxembourg law.

-Luxembourg law is very liberal and expressly states the principle of freedom of contract, including the choice of law and election of forum.
+Luxembourg law is very liberal and expressly states the principle of freedom of contract, including the choice of law and election of forum (article 6, 1123 and 1134, paragraph 1 of the Civil Code indirectly).
 Freedom of contract is, however, limited by mandatory rules and rules of public policy.

 The principle jura novit curia does not apply to foreign law.
-The judge does not automatically raise the conflict of laws rule which is not mandatory in contractual matters.
-The court will apply the conflict of law rule when parties have not opted for a governing law.
+The judge does not automatically raise the conflict of laws rule, which is not mandatory in contractual matters.
+He will apply the conflict of law rule when parties have not opted for a governing law.
 The parties invoking the foreign law must prove the content of the foreign law, which, for the Luxembourg courts, is a matter of fact.